SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 **A little fast forward:** This project was returned for changes by the reviewer on **14th April, 2026**.
 I did not make any changes as he said, but my overall plan had changed significantly by then.
 So, I re-pitched officially on **30th April, 2026**.

 **Please note that I did not use AI for any fields of the pitch.
 I have only used it to search the sources of my parts (pretty much like Google, but better).
 Then, manually I visited the sites and made the estimates.
 Please try to understand.**

+**Summary of today's session (Day 2):**

+1. Developed the first formal pitch for PATRA based on preliminary planning and research.
+2. Created multiple design sketches and evaluated different architectural possibilities.
+3. Assembled an initial bill of materials with separate budgets for the TriTeron and robotic arm.
+4. Performed extensive component sourcing and feasibility analysis.
+5. Submitted the project for external review to gather technical feedback and validation.

 **Total time spent: 4h 52m**